Oplax Hopf Algebras: The object X in Span

 where $G_2=G_1{_s\times_t}G_1$ are the composable morphisms of $\Gg$ and $e:G_0\to G_1$ gives the identity; this determines the `groupoid' structures of \cref{sec:groupmoncomon}.
-Moreover, the trivial monoid and groupoid comonoid structures on $\Gg_1$ make it an oplax bimonoid in $\Span$ that uniquely extends to an oplax Hopf monoid, analogously to \cref{X2oplaxbimonoid,X2Hopf}.
-Finally, the groupoid monoid and comonoid structures on $\Gg_1$ make it a Frobenius monoid in $\Span$ as in \cref{X2Frobenius}. \end{remark}
+Moreover, the trivial monoid and groupoid pseudocomonoid structures on $\Gg_1$ make it an oplax bimonoid in $\Span$ that uniquely extends to an oplax Hopf monoid, analogously to \cref{X2oplaxbimonoid,X2Hopf}.
+Finally, the groupoid pseudomonoid and pseudocomonoid structures on $\Gg_1$ make it a Frobenius pseudomonoid in $\Span$ as in \cref{X2Frobenius}. \end{remark}

 The results of this section can be summarised in the following table.
 The combinations of structures in the columns give oplax Hopf monoid structures on $X^2$ in $\Span$, and in the rows give Frobenius monoid structures.